NextCenturyCorporation/MCS/TASK_LIST.md

    - Your teams are able to use the ILE Scene Generator to make scenes with these containers (either with the lid on them from the start of the scene, or with the lid placed on them by a placer during the course of the scene) – please see our ILE API documentation for details.

 #### Spatial Reference

+Summary:

+Spatial Reference tasks require a common-sense understanding of agency.
+You must watch (using the Pass action) as both an agent and a “blob” move and “point” to a container on one side of the room.
+You must use the agent’s point (and ignore the blob) to determine which container holds the soccer ball, approach it, use OpenObject to open it, and then use PickupObject on the ball to pick it up, which completes the scenario.
+This is a “forced choice” task: once you walk off the platform onto one side of the room, you are unable to move to the other side of the room.
+Agents can be identified by their facial features (blobs don’t have faces) and their autonomous movement (blobs “move” by rotating on turntables).

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/862044cd-7c33-4174-8677-f3aaacf691a6